 If you are having a genital herpes outbreak, wash your hands after using the bathroom or having any contact with blisters or sores.
 This is especially important for people who are caring for babies.

 - Take warm sitz baths or wash the area with warm water 3 or 4 times a day.

 - In between sitz baths, keep the sores clean and dry.

-- Using a hair dryer to dry off the sores may be more comfortable than using a towel.
+- Letting the sores air dry may be more comfortable than using a towel.

 - Wear cotton underpants, which absorb moisture better than those made from synthetic material.

-Nonprescription medicines , such as acetaminophen (Tylenol) and ibuprofen (Advil), may reduce the pain and fever from genital herpes.
+Ask your doctor if you can take nonprescription medicines , such as acetaminophen (Tylenol) and ibuprofen (Advil).
+They may reduce the pain and fever from genital herpes.

 To lower the risk of recurrent outbreaks, reduce or avoid things that trigger outbreaks, such as fatigue, stress, overexposure to sun, and irritation of the genital area.